dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2218: Attendance pressure can overwhelm anxious students.
+### T2218: Daily school attendance pressure can be overwhelming for struggling students.

 |Support|
 |---|